tiltbuilt/boilermaker-tr/README.md

 ### Create new Git Repo for Project

 **ONLY DO THIS IF YOU ARE CREATING A NEW PROJECT** Once you have finished installing the boilerplate.
 You need to create a new local git repository for your project (if you are starting a new site, if you are working on an existing site or if someone else on the team has already set up a repo for a project, clone the repo that should already exist for the site).

+### Install Javascript Dependencies

+Finally you need to install all of the javascript dependencies on the project to be able to start working on the site.
+To do this, assuming you are running npm, run the `npm install` command from the project folder and it npm will install everything specified in the package.json file.